-The company said in its April 29 earnings announcement that Bradie and the KBR board are taking a voluntary 15% salary reduction in the second quarter, with the company "leadership team" taking a 10% cut.
+The company said in its April 29 earnings announcement that Bradie and KBR board members are taking a voluntary 15% salary reduction in the second quarter, with others in the company "leadership team" taking a 10% cut.

 The CEO said at the time that "our preparedness for COVID-19 has enabled continuity of service, the resilience of our Government and Technology Solutions businesses and our actions to better position our Energy business [that] will enable continued delivery of predictable, stable and sound financial results."

 Shifting Government Work